-- Demonstrate comprehension of biological systems at all levels of biological organization. - 2.
-Apply the scientific method within course investigations. - Communicate biological data, analyses, and interpretations orally and/or in writing. - 4.
+- 1. Demonstrate comprehension of biological systems at all levels of biological organization; - 2.
+Apply the scientific method within course investigations; - 3.
+Communicate biological data, analyses, and interpretations orally and/or in writing; and - 4.
 Demonstrate application of critical thinking in classroom, field, and laboratory studies.

-Some students may need preparatory courses in the areas of English or Mathematics.
+Some students may need preparatory courses in the areas of English, mathematics or reading.
 Courses numbered below 1000 will not apply toward this degree.

-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - · Satisfy residency requirements.
-See page 27. - Completion of specific degree requirements. - · To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements.
+See page 26. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.